WMYV: As an ABC/UPN affiliate

 WNRW and WGGT took a secondary affiliation with UPN when it debuted on January 16, 1995, while retaining its primary Fox affiliation.
 The two stations then jointly became the market's ABC affiliate that September after longtime ABC station WGHP (channel 8) became a Fox station following its purchase by the network.
 In 1995, Act III sold all stations to Sullivan Broadcasting, a company backed by ABRY Broadcast Partners for an undisclosed price.
 In 1998, Sullivan Broadcasting was merged with the Sinclair Broadcast Group, with a local marketing agreement (LMA) with WGGT included in the deal.
 Guiliford Broadcasters then sold WGGT to Mission Broadcasting.
 However, 90 percent of Mission's stock was owned by David S. Smith, as well as ABRY's own shareholders.
 In effect, Sullivan/Sinclair owned both stations and now had a duopoly in the Triad in violation of Federal Communications Commission (FCC) rules.
 Sullivan/Sinclair further circumvented the rules by taking control of WGGT's operations under the LMA with WNRW (now WXLV) as the senior partner.
 Under the terms of the LMA, Sullivan/Sinclair dropped the simulcast, with UPN programming becoming exclusive to channel 48.
 WGGT changed its call letters to WUPN-TV after Mission officially took control on June 19.
-The station was purchased by Sinclair outright in 2001, creating the market's first (and so far, only) legal duopoly.
+The station was purchased by Sinclair outright in 2001, creating the market's first legal duopoly.